 Try lifting weights like free weights or dumbbells or you could even try a weight machine.

-If you jump into an exercise routine too soon without doing the proper research, you can become overly sore, lose your motivation and develop symptoms of fatigue.
+If you start working out too soon without doing the proper research, you can become overly sore, lose your motivation, and develop symptoms of fatigue.

 It’s important to stay hydrated while at the gym.
 A good rule of thumb is to drink 2 cups (16 ounces) of water about 15 minutes prior to your workout and another 6 ounces after you cool down.
 Also, a quick sip every 20 minutes will help keep you hydrated while you’re pumping the iron.